lauler1/cppfront/tutorial/basics/Key_features.md

 1. Introduce a fresh function that accommodates the move operation, i.e., `g: (move myvar:)`.
 2. Invoke `myvar` post its last call to `g:()`.
 This can be achieved by appending a line like `_ = myvar;`.

 Both strategies are viable.
-However, in the example given, opting for the first solution renders the second infeasible.
-This is because once `myvar` undergoes a move, it's no longer valid for any subsequent use within `main:()`.
+However, in the given example, employing the first solution makes the second one untenable.
+This is because, after `myvar` is moved, it resides in an unspecified state and its continued use within `main:()` is not guaranteed to be valid.

 ### [[nodiscard]] by default